parkerstovall/Chess_AI_API/README.md

 - npm run build:css (This only needs to be done the first run)
 - npm run start:db
 - npm run start:app

+Alternatively, to run the latest images from the container registry, download and compose "docker-compose-latest.yml" from the root of the repo.